-Revenue for the stockwater portion of the costs is from targeted rates which are charged in accordance with Council's Revenue and Financing Policy (TRIM 180522056008).
-Funding for the irrigation portion of the scheme comes from subscribers to the Waimakariri Irrigation Limited Scheme, the company also managing the expenditure.
+Revenue for the stockwater portion of the costs is from targeted rates which are charged in accordance with Council's Revenue and Financing Policy, included in the Long Term Plan (TRIM 231114183205).
+Funding for the irrigation portion of the scheme comes from subscribers to the Waimakariri Irrigation Limited scheme, the company also managing the expenditure.